popje-chalmers/stately/README.md

 ## FL output

-There is a prototype FL output engine now, either to the terminal via the debug menu or to a file next to the FSM's save file (".fsm" -> ".fl") via the File menu.
+There is a prototype FL output engine now, either to the terminal via the debug menu or to a file next to the FSM's save file (".fsm" -> ".fsm.fl") via the File menu.